 - Cerebello-oculocutaneous telangiectasia

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - NINDS Ataxia Telangiectasia Information Page.
-National Institute of Neurological Disorders and Stroke (NINDS). http://www.ninds.nih.gov/disorders/a_t/a-t.htm.
-Accessed May 25, 2011.
+National Institute of Neurological Disorders and Stroke (NINDS).
+July, 2015; http://www.ninds.nih.gov/disorders/a_t/a-t.htm.

 - Genetics Home Reference (GHR) contains information on Ataxia telangiectasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.